-Unsure where to holiday in December, during the festive season or to see in the new year?
-Here are some of our best tips.If you’re seeking some typical, wintery Christmas celebrations, Germany is perfect at this time of year.
-The Christmas markets are some of the best in the world – wooden huts are filled with trinkets, food and warming gluehwein; perfect to warm you up while you browse the stalls.
-Meanwhile, Finnish Lapland offers you a chance to meet Santa or to go on a reindeer safari.
+Want to spend the holidays abroad?
+If you’re seeking wintery Christmas celebrations, Germany is perfect at this time of year.
+The Christmas markets are some of the best in the world: wooden huts filled with trinkets, comforting food and warming gluhwein.
+Meanwhile, Finnish Lapland is magical; you can meet Father Christmas or go on a reindeer safari.
 It’s also the perfect time for winter activities in Scandinavia, like icebreaker excursions, staying in the ice hotel or chasing the northern lights.
 What’s more, Iceland features some impressive New Year’s Eve celebrations, with all profits from fireworks being donated to the local fire and rescue service.
-Alternatively, for something to warm the spirit, head to the sultry shores of the Maldives and Belize, or enjoy warmer climes in Laos.
+Alternatively, for something to warm the spirit, head to the sultry shores of the Maldives and Belize or enjoy warmer weather in Laos.

 Ethiopia enjoys relatively mild climates and December is one of the more temperate, drier months, making it a great time to explore the rock-hewn churches of Lalibela.
 In higher regions like the Simien mountains, temperatures may be a little cooler at night.
 It is the ideal time to visit the north, especially Axum where the Hidar Tsion festival is celebrated.
 An annual pilgrimage, it attracts Ethiopians from all over the country to pay homage to St Mary, under the belief that the Ark of the Covenant is held in Axum.
 It is a joyous occasion and provides an ethereal atmosphere both in the city and when visiting nearby holy sites.